 And while his heart may be in the Dolomites, he has no objection to cycling and destroying his ass in other parts of the Alps, like in France.

-And to be honest, staying in an area around Barcelonnette, Bourg-Saint-Maurice, Saint-Jean-de-Maurienne or Briançon, is not a punishment…
+And to be honest, staying in an area around Barcelonnette, Saint-Jean-de-Maurienne or Briançon, is not a punishment…

 Tour de Suisse

-He already shamelessly dubbed his cycling adventures in France ‘Tour de France‘ and those in Italy ‘Giro d’Italia‘, so it should not come as a surprise that, when he planned another cycling the Alps adventure in Switzerland, it was dubbed ‘Tour de Suisse’.
+He already shamelessly dubbed his cycling adventures in France ‘Tour de France‘ and those in Italy ‘Giro d’Italia‘, so it should not come as a surprise that, when he planned a cycling the Alps adventure in Switzerland, it was dubbed ‘Tour de Suisse’.

 In 2015, he had a taste of what Switzerland has to offer, when he concluded his Giro d’Italia of that year with an entirely Swiss epilogue.